Cohomology of $(\varphi,\Gamma)$-modules over pseudorigid spaces: Finiteness of cohomology

+Since $C_{\varphi,\Gamma}^\bullet(D(\delta))\in D_{\mathrm{perf}}^{[0,2]}(R')$ for every affinoid subdomain $\Spa(R')\subset X$, its Euler characteristic is constant on connected components of $X$, and it suffices to verify the statement at one point on each component.
+But each connected component contains a point $x$ such that the slope of $D(\delta)$ at $x$ is $0$; then $(D(\delta))(x)$ is \'etale and by Lemma~\ref{lemma: etale phi-gamma galois rep} we may appeal to the Euler characteristic formula for Galois cohomology. \end{proof}

-In section ~\ref{section: tate local duality}, we will prove Tate local duality for $(\varphi,\Gamma)$-modules when $R$ is a finite extension of $\F_p(\!(u)\!)$.
-We deduce the corresponding result for families of $(\varphi,\Gamma)$-modules over general pseudoaffinoid algebras here, and the reader may check that there is no circular dependence. \begin{thm} Let $R$ be a pseudoaffinoid algebra and let $D$ be a family of $(\varphi,\Gamma_K)$-modules over $R$.
+In section ~\ref{section: tate local duality}, we will prove Tate local duality for projective $(\varphi,\Gamma)$-modules when $R$ is a finite extension of $\F_p(\!(u)\!)$.
+We deduce the corresponding result for families of $(\varphi,\Gamma)$-modules over general pseudoaffinoid algebras here, and the reader may check that there is no circular dependence. \begin{thm}[Tate local duality] Let $R$ be a pseudoaffinoid algebra and let $D$ be a family of projective $(\varphi,\Gamma_K)$-modules over $R$.
 Then the natural morphism

 is a quasi-isomorphism. \end{thm} \begin{proof} For every maximal point $x\in\Spa R$, we have a quasi-isomorphism $C_{\varphi,\Gamma_K}^\bullet(R/\mathfrak{m}_x\otimes_RD)\xrightarrow{\sim}\R\Hom_R(C_{\varphi,\Gamma_K}^\bullet(R/\mathfrak{m}_x\otimes_R D^\vee(\chi_{\cyc})),R/\mathfrak{m}_x)$, by ~\cite[Theorem 4.7]{liu2007} (when $R/\mathfrak{m}_x$ has characteristic $0$) and Theorem ~\ref{thm: tate local duality} (when $R/\mathfrak{m}_x$ has positive characteristic).
 Then by ~\cite[Lemma 4.1.5]{kpx}, the result follows. \end{proof}